jsbueno/extrainterpreters/README.md

 With the implementation of PEP 684 before Python 3.12, using subinterpreters became a lot more interesting, because each subinterpreter now has an independent GIL.
-This means that different interpreters (running in differnet threads) can actually execute Python code in parallel in multiple CPU cores.
+This means that different interpreters (running in different threads) can actually execute Python code in parallel in multiple CPU cores.